Introduction

 Cons

-- Can be overwhelming with its numerous features
+- Can be overwhelming due to its many features

 - Higher price point compared to some competitors.